 Can I see a Canadian sales tax calculation example?

 Yes.
-If an item costs $100 before tax in Ontario, the calculator applies 13% HST, so tax = 100 × 0.13 = $13 and the total is $113.
+If an item costs $100 before tax in a province with a total rate of 13%, then tax = 100 × 0.13 = $13 and the total is $113.
 If you start with the total $113, the reverse calculation is 100 = 113 / 1.13, so the tax amount is still $13.

 What is the difference between GST, HST, PST, QST, and RST?GST is the federal Goods and Services Tax.
 HST is a harmonized tax used in some provinces.
 PST is a provincial sales tax, QST is Quebec Sales Tax, and RST is Manitoba's Retail Sales Tax.
 Depending on the province, the final tax may be a single HST rate or a combination of GST and a provincial rate.